MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 ![Approval flows view of the unified action center](media/action-center-bpf.png "Approval flows view of the unified action center")

-In the unified action center, you will see all business processes in which you're assigned at least one Microsoft Dataverse table record that the process uses.
-For example, if a business process uses the **Lead** and **Opportunity** entities in Dataverse, you will see all instances of this process where either the Lead or the Opportunity record is assigned to you.
+In the unified action center, you will see all business processes in which you're assigned at least one Microsoft Dataverse table row that the process uses.
+For example, if a business process uses the **Lead** and **Opportunity** tables in Dataverse, you will see all instances of this process where either the Lead or the Opportunity row is assigned to you.

 View all instances that are currently being worked under the **Active** tab.
 From this tab, you can view the following details:

 - The name of the process.
 - The current stage for each process.
-- The owner of the Dataverse record associated with the active stage.
+- The owner of the Dataverse row associated with the active stage.
 - The time since the instance was created.

 To see the